 This part governs solely the practice of patent, trademark, and other law before the United States Patent and Trademark Office.
 Nothing in this part shall be construed to preempt the authority of each State to regulate the practice of law, except to the extent necessary for the United States Patent and Trademark Office to accomplish its Federal objectives.
 Unless otherwise clear from the context, the following definitions apply to this part:

-Attorney or lawyer means an individual who is a member in good standing of the highest court of any State, including an individual who is in good standing of the highest court of one State and not under an order of any court or Federal agency suspending, enjoining, restraining, disbarring or otherwise restricting the attorney from practice before the bar of another State or Federal agency.
+Attorney or lawyer means an individual who is an active member in good standing of the bar of the highest court of any State.
 A non-lawyer means a person who is not an attorney or lawyer.

 Belief or believes means that the person involved actually supposed the fact in question to be true.
 A person's belief may be inferred from circumstances.

 Confirmed in writing, when used in reference to the informed consent of a person, means informed consent that is given in writing by the person or a writing that a practitioner promptly transmits to the person confirming an oral informed consent.
 If it is not feasible to obtain or transmit the writing at the time the person gives informed consent, then the practitioner must obtain or transmit it within a reasonable time thereafter.